mitjarislakki/CNC/ReadMe.md

 # Centralized Network Configuration for Time Sensitive Network

-The repository contains the basic CNC implementation for TSN network management.
+The repository contains the basic Centralized Network Configuration (CNC) implementation for Time Sensitive Network (TSN) network management.
 This CNC main reponsibilities are:
 - Ethernet network monitoring (switch discovery and connection) for topology drawing
 - Calculate TSN-related configuration parameters and bridges communication

-Note that that the original architecture involves the use of bothe CNC and CUC for network management.
+Note that that the original architecture involves the use of both CNC and CUC for network management.
+The complete architecture should be as follow:

 ## Project structure
 The project is structured as followed: